Super Facts & Figures

 Or read our fact sheet here.

-From 1 July 2017, the First Home Super Saver Scheme (FHSSS) has allowed individuals to make voluntary concessional and non-concessional contributions into super and have them released to help pay for their first home.
+The First Home Super Saver Scheme (FHSSS) allows individuals to make voluntary concessional and non-concessional contributions into super and have them released to help pay for their first home.
 People saving for their first home can make the following voluntary contributions under the FHSSS:

 Contributions that can be released under the scheme are limited to $15,000 in any one financial year and $50,000 across all years.
 Importantly, you won’t be able to withdraw: